Myself4626/ucore/README.md

 ### Auto-Rebase Install

-One of the fastest paths to running uCore is using [examples/ucore-autorebase.butane](examples/ucore-autorebase.butane) as a template for your CoreOS butane file.
+One of the fastest paths to running uCore is using [examples/ucore-autorebase.butane](examples/ucore-autorebase.butane) as a template for your bootc butane file.

 1. As usual, you'll need to [follow the docs to setup a password](https://coreos.github.io/butane/examples/#using-password-authentication).
 Substitute your password hash for `YOUR_GOOD_PASSWORD_HASH_HERE` in the `ucore-autorebase.butane` file, and add your ssh pub key while you are at it.
 1. Generate an ignition file from your new `ucore-autorebase.butane` [using the butane utility](https://coreos.github.io/butane/getting-started/).
-1. Now install CoreOS for [hypervisor, cloud provider or bare-metal](https://docs.fedoraproject.org/en-US/fedora-bootc/bare-metal/), i.e. `sudo coreos-installer install /dev/nvme0n1 --ignition-url https://example.com/ucore-autorebase.ign` (or `--ignition-file /path/to/ucore-autorebase.ign`).
+1. Now install bootc for [hypervisor, cloud provider or bare-metal](https://docs.fedoraproject.org/en-US/fedora-bootc/bare-metal/), i.e. `sudo coreos-installer install /dev/nvme0n1 --ignition-url https://example.com/ucore-autorebase.ign` (or `--ignition-file /path/to/ucore-autorebase.ign`).
 Your ignition file should work for any platform, auto-rebasing to the `ucore:stable` (or other `IMAGE:TAG` combo), rebooting and leaving your install ready to use.

 ### Manual Install/Rebase

-Once a machine is running any Fedora CoreOS version, you can easily rebase to uCore.
-Installing CoreOS itself can be done through [a number of provisioning methods](https://docs.fedoraproject.org/en-US/fedora-bootc/bare-metal/).
+Once a machine is running any Fedora bootc version, you can easily rebase to uCore.
+Installing bootc itself can be done through [a number of provisioning methods](https://docs.fedoraproject.org/en-US/fedora-bootc/bare-metal/).

 > [!WARNING]
 > **Rebasing from Fedora IoT or Atomic Desktops is not supported!**
-> If ignition doesn't provide a desired feature, then Fedora CoreOS doesn't support that feature.
+> If ignition doesn't provide a desired feature, then Fedora bootc doesn't support that feature.
 Rebasing from another system to gain a filesystem feature or GUI installation is very likely to cause problems later on.

-To rebase an existing CoreOS machine to the latest uCore:
+To rebase an existing bootc machine to the latest uCore:

 1. Execute the `rpm-ostree rebase` command (below) with desired `IMAGE` and `TAG`.
 1. Reboot, as instructed.